 Thanks so much for going on this journey with me!
-Here is the chapter 8 of Broken Record for your reading pleasure!
+Here is chapter 8 & 9 of Broken Record for your reading pleasure!
 Scroll to get started!

 Did a friend send you here?
 Make sure you’re signed up for my newsletter so you’ll get future chapters right to your inbox!
 If you’re already signed up, then go enjoy the book!

 Not for reprint or sale.

 “Now, don’t be nervous,” Savannah said to Dylan.

 “I’m not nervous.”
 Dylan rolled her eyes and stepped out of the backseat of the car.